GamrGamr/Foculume/README.md

 - statistics.json
 - foculume.log

-Deleting the `.exe` removes the app, but your saved settings and statistics remain in `%APPDATA%\Foculume` unless you delete that folder manually.
+Deleting `Foculume.exe` removes the app, but saved settings and statistics remain in `%APPDATA%\Foculume` unless you delete that folder manually.

 ## Windows Security Notice

 Foculume is not code-signed, so Windows SmartScreen may show a warning the first time you run it.

-To open it, choose:
+If you trust the download source, choose:

 More info -> Run anyway